ewildingLI/Global-Instructor-Guidelines/README.md

 On this page you can find information to record screencaptures on both Windows and Mac.

-More to come soon.
-And more testing.
-And some more.
-And some more.
-And some more...
-And some more.

-- [ ] checkbox

-new-string

 [Link to test.md](https://ewildingli.github.io/Global-Instructor-Guidelines/test.html)

 <video width="320" height="240" controls><source src="https://github.com/user-attachments/assets/6fa2e412-0073-41ed-81e4-6a23a32ee3ce" type="video/mp4">Your browser does not support the video tag.</video>